 Sales automation at the bare minimum provides various levels of sophistication in lead nurturing.

-Capturing digital fingerprints enables sales automation systems to track digital touch points and deliver pre-canned sales messages to people who have browsed an online shop (or other parts of a company website) through EDM and online advertisements.
+Capturing digital fingerprints enables sales automation systems to track digital touchpoints and deliver pre-canned sales messages to people who have browsed an online shop (or other parts of a company website) through EDM and online advertisements.
 Each of these messages is crafted to engage their interest and (hopefully) convert them at some point in the future.
 Or, at the very least, keep reminding them of the sales channel when they are ready to buy.

 Frankly, the majority of the implementations of these lead nurturing systems are clumsy.